jeysonj2/laravel-base-proyect/README.md

 - **Production-Ready Deployment**
   - Docker Compose configuration for production environment
+  - HTTP-only mode for environments where port 443 is already in use
   - Automatic creation of superadmin user during deployment
   - SSL/TLS with Let's Encrypt integration
   - Optimized PHP and Nginx configurations